2024-25 Academic Catalog

 Environment and Sustainability Minor

-The Environment and Sustainability Minor is a minimum 16-credit hour, multi-disciplinary program open to all undergraduate majors in good standing.
-From accountants to zoologists, and all majors in between, this minor is designed to enhance your understanding of the complex environmental challenges humanity faces in the 21st century.
+The Environment and Sustainability Minor is a minimum 16-credit hour, multi-disciplinary program open to all undergraduate students in good standing.
+From accountants to zoologists, and all careers in between, this minor is designed to enhance your understanding of the complex environmental challenges humanity faces in the 21st century.
 It will also give students an opportunity to gain hands-on experience in an environmental area of interest.
 Students will study the technical aspects of issues such as climate change and energy, and learn how values, beliefs and policies affect how these issues are addressed.
 Students will also learn about sustainable practices and lifestyle choices that can reduce your own ecological footprint.

 Two courses are required of all students: Introduction to Environmental Science (ENS 2103) and either the Introduction to Environmental Science lab (ENS 2101), or the Environmental Science Practicum (ENS 4102), leaving 12 hours for the student to select from three broad categories: Humanities, Social Sciences, and Science & Engineering.